When can I afford to retire?

 Music to their ears!
 They came in with a pension problem and walked out with financial freedom.

 Spoiler alert, Michael and Emma are both retired and thoroughly enjoying life after work!

 Retirement planning isn’t about flogging your guts and saving as much as you can.
 It’s about looking at the big picture, working out what you want from life and working back from there.
-It’s about working out how much life will cost and whether you’ve got enough.
+It’s about working out how much life will cost and answering “when can I afford to retire”.